 Food Safety Notice: Food safety and protecting your perishable products are our main priority - with the average national temperature well above 45 degrees, we strongly encourage an insulated shipping box.
 You can find some different options here or click the red button below to add our standard cooler to your cart.
 If you don’t purchase an insulated shipping box, we and the couriers ARE NOT liable for spoilage that may happen during transit.

 Mild Brick Cheese

 Brick is a Wisconsin original, first made by John Jossi around 1877.
 Some Brick cheeses resemble Germany’s surface-ripened Beer Cheese or Beer Käse.
 Brick was named for its shape and because cheesemakers originally used bricks to press the moisture from the cheese.
 Wisconsin leads the nation in the production of Brick and surface-ripened Brick.
 The bacteria that cheesemakers apply to surface-ripened cheeses, known as a smear, helps to develop the full, earthy flavor that has just a touch of nuttiness when young but turns pungent and tangy when aged.

-Mild: sweet, with a touch of nuttiness Aged: pungent, tangy Dry rind: mild to pungent, depending on age Washed rind: mild to pungent, depending on whether it is mild, medium or aged
+Flavor: sweet, with a touch of nuttiness Aged: pungent, tangy Dry rind: mild to pungent, depending on age Washed rind: mild to pungent, depending on whether it is mild, medium, or aged